INF-1 Priorities for Reference Service

 INF-3.1 Limitations On internet Access

-Use of the Library’s wireless internet access is governed by all provisions of the Library’s Use of Internet Services policy.
+Use of the library’s wireless internet access is governed by all provisions of the library’s Use of Internet Services policy.
 Use of the service is understood to mean agreement to comply with all such provisions.
-All users are expected to use the Library’s wireless access in a legal and responsible manner consistent with the purposes for which it is provided.
+All users are expected to use the library’s wireless access in a legal and responsible manner consistent with the purposes for which it is provided.

 Headphones are required for listening to any resource with an audio component.
-Users may purchase headphones from the Library or use their own.
+Users may purchase headphones from the library or use their own.

-A patron must comply with the following guidelines when using the Library’s Internet Stations:
+A patron must comply with the following guidelines when using the library’s Internet Stations:

-It is not acceptable to use Internet access to transmit threatening, obscene, or harassing materials, or to interfere with or disrupt network users, services or equipment.
-Disruptions include, but are not limited to propagation of computer worms and viruses, and using the network to make unauthorized entry to any other network resource.
+Threatening, Harassing or Obscene Data Prohibited.
+It is not acceptable to use Internet access to transmit or receive threatening, obscene/pornographic, or harassing materials, or to interfere with or disrupt network users, services or equipment.
+Disruptions include, but are not limited to, propagation of computer worms and viruses, and using the network to make unauthorized entry to any other network resource.

+Private Information/Resources.
 It is not acceptable for an individual to use the Internet to access information or resources unless permission to do so has been granted by the owners or holders of rights to those resources or information.

+Inappropriate Use.
 Use of Internet access and any attached network in a manner that precludes or significantly hampers its use by others is not allowed.